Plans and Studies

 Great Northern Multi Modal Transportation Plan

-The project will have a positive impact on the quality of life for residents in the City by connecting residents to resources such as employment, public transit, shopping, and parks and recreation.
+The project is positively impacting the quality of life for residents in the City by connecting residents to resources such as employment, public transit, shopping, and parks and recreation.
 Not only is the project study area the most densely developed area of the City, but it also serves as one of the largest commercial centers in Cuyahoga County and in the region.
-Therefore, the project's recommendations will also improve the economic viability of business in the community by improving access to business, encouraging new development, and creating a strong visual impact and gateway to the community.
+Therefore, the project's recommendations are improving the economic viability of business in the community by improving access to business, encouraging new development, and creating a strong visual impact and gateway to the community.

 A majority of this project was grant funded through the Northeast Ohio Areawide Coordinating Agency's (NOACA) Transportation for Livable Communities Initiative.
 To read the Great Northern Multi Modal Transportation Plan, click on the links below.
 Due to the large file size the plan has been divided into three parts for convenient access.